RolandYambao/Oversight/README.md

 7. Marco Di Lauro on Getty Images - Destroyed Building Image
 8. Acegif - Fire Background on Defeat Screen
 9. Adobe Stock - Red Crosshair Image

+# Licensing
+1. All credited content is under the Fair Use Law.
+2. Code written by me is licensed under a CC-BY-NC-SA 4.0 license.